xdv/divvy-data-api/README.md

-# Ripple Charts API #
+# Divvy Charts API #

-The Ripple Charts API, also known as the **Data API**, provides past and present information about the state of the Ripple Network through an HTTP API, with additional information calculated for analysis purposes.
-The Ripple Charts API is used as a data source by applications such as [Ripple Charts](https://www.ripplecharts.com/) and [ripple.com](https://www.ripple.com/).
+The Divvy Charts API, also known as the **Data API**, provides past and present information about the state of the Divvy Network through an HTTP API, with additional information calculated for analysis purposes.
+The Divvy Charts API is used as a data source by applications such as [Divvy Charts](https://www.divvycharts.com/) and [xdv.io](https://www.xdv.io/).

 (The API does not follow the conventions of a REST API, but you can use an HTTP client to access it in the same way you would access a REST API.)